-- The process in other states will probably vary by jurisdiction.
-The person seeking the correction or their attorney can obtain the order from the court and submit it to ODH. - For both Ohio and out-of-state residents, ODH will seal the old birth certificate when it receives the probate court's order, and the prior (i.e. uncorrected) birth certificate will not be accessible to anyone except the applicant.
+- If you do not reside in Ohio, the appropriate court in the county in which you reside can also issue an order requesting ODH make this change to your birth certificate.
+You will then have to mail this order to ODH.
+However, the process in other states will probably vary by jurisdiction.
+Please reach out to an attorney or attend a legal clinic for more information on this process. - For both Ohio and out-of-state residents, ODH will seal the old birth certificate when it receives the court order, and the prior (i.e. uncorrected) birth certificate will not be accessible to anyone except the applicant.
 ODH will issue a new, corrected birth certificate, and it will not be evident that there has been any change.